parthivrmenon/aws_saa/04_iam.md

 Global service to manage AWS accounts and access

 ## Users and Groups
-* Root acoount created by default, should not be used or shared
+* Root account created by default, should not be used or shared
-* Users are people within your ogranization and can be grouped into Groups
+* Users are people within your organization and can be grouped into Groups
 * A User can belong to multiple Groups, or no Group at all
 * A Group can only contain Users, not other Groups